cvc5/cvc5/docs/proofs/output_cpc.rst

 A comprehensive list of these differences can be found in the Eunoia definition of CPC, as described below.

-`Ethos <https://github.com/cvc5/ethos>`_, an efficient proof checker written in C++ allows to check proofs in the CPC format.
+`Ethos <https://github.com/cvc5/ethos>`_ is an efficient proof checker written in C++ which can check proofs in the CPC format.
 For a quick start, the cvc5 repository contains a :cvc5repo:`script <contrib/get-ethos-checker>` to download and install the Ethos checker, and create scripts for generating proofs with cvc5 and